mike-weiner/display-event-locations-tec/README.md

 This plugin uses the location/venue name and address that is entered within the [Modern Tribe Event System](https://theeventscalendar.com/product/wordpress-events-calendar/) itself.
 To chagne the name or street address of an event location/venue hover over ```Events``` in the admininstration sidebar and select ```Venue``` from the flyout that appears.

-Then selecit the location that you wish to change the name or address of.
+Then select the location that you wish to change the name or address of.
 Once the page loads you will be able to change the name and address.
 Once you finish making updates, clikc the blue ```Update``` button.

 ### What plugins are required for these changes to take effect?